geky/ramrsbd/README.md

 1. For any error-correcting code, attempting to **correct** errors reduces the code's ability to **detect** errors.

+   In Reed-Solomon's case, for $n$ bytes of ECC, we can detect up to
+   $n$ byte-errors, but only correct up to
+   $\left\lfloor\frac{n}{2}\right\rfloor$ byte-errors.
+Attempting to correct more errors can cause us to end up with a valid, but wrong, codeword.

+   In practice this isn't that big of a problem.
+Fewer byte-errors are more common, and correcting byte-errors is usually more useful.
+At
+   $n+1$ byte-errors you're going to end up with undetectable errors anyways.

+   Still, it's good to be aware of this tradeoff.

+   ramrsbd's [`error_correction`][error-correction] config option lets you control exactly how many byte-errors to attempt to repair in case better detection is more useful.

 2. Limited to 255 byte codewords - the non-zero elements of GF(256).

 3. Support for known-location "erasures" left as an exercise for the